kikuomax/tweetscape-streams/indexer/cdk/README.md

 So I decided to deploy a PostgreSQL instance from [this template (`fly-apps/postgres-standalone`)](https://github.com/fly-apps/postgres-standalone).
 Securing connection to the PostgreSQL database is another issue.

+### Periodically running Indexer

+This CDK stack provisions an [Amazon EventBridge](https://aws.amazon.com/eventbridge/) rule that runs Indexer every 15 minutes.
+The rule is disabled by default.
+Please turn it on if you want to schedule Indexer.

 ## Running locally

 You can locally run Indexer.